bfil/kafka-kamon-lag-monitor/README.md

-# kafka-kamon-lag-monitor
+# Kafka Lag Monitor with Kamon

-Example Kafka lag monitor using Kamon
+Example Kafka lag monitoring of consumer groups using Kafka 0.10.2.0 and Kamon